 How Long Should You Stay Home From Work When You Have The Flu?
 A Lot Of People Head Back Far Too Soon

-The scary sitch is: if your health is already at risk, these viruses can develop into illnesses and complications that are much worse than the flu, like pneumonia or inflammation.
-And you're not the only one at risk — even if you feel "up to" going to work, you're still possibly spreading the flu not just to your healthier friends and coworkers, but to people it may hit a lot harder, like the young, the elderly, pregnant women, and people with preexisting conditions that weaken their immune systems.
+The scary sitch is if your health is already compromised, these viruses can develop into high risk illnesses that are much worse than the flu, like pneumonia or inflammation.
+And you're not the only one at risk — even if you feel up to going to work, you're still possibly spreading the flu not just to your healthier friends and coworkers, but to people it may hit a lot harder, like the young, the elderly, pregnant women, and people with preexisting conditions that weaken their immune systems.

 Ultimately, the flu is no small matter; during the 2018-2019 flu season, 42.9 million people got sick and at least 36,400 died, according to CDC estimates.
 So when in doubt, stay home — not just for your own health, but everyone else's, too.
 And if you're worried about how your manager will react, Dr. Wantuck says having a doctor's note can be helpful.
 On top of that, he explains, you can respectfully clarify that the "real reason you are staying home is to protect them (and their family)."

 Xu X, Blanton L, Elal AI, et al. Update: Influenza Activity in the United States During the 2018–19 Season and Composition of the 2019–20 Influenza Vaccine.
 MMWR Morb Mortal Wkly Rep 2019;68:544–551.
 DOI: http://dx.doi.org/10.15585/mmwr.mm6824a3external icon.